 - Line and Leader: Think of the line as your tether to the underwater world.
 Go for something strong like a braided line.
 And don’t forget a leader – it’s like the armor that stops those sharp-toothed warriors from biting through your line.

 - Lures and Baits: Here’s where you get creative.
 Use lures that look like what the fish eat – little fish, frogs, you name it.
 Crankbaits and spinnerbaits are like the flashy dancers of the lure world.
 Or, go old school with live bait like minnows.
+The problems I have with bait it is only good for few days.

 - Casting Your Spell: Aim your cast near hideouts like weeds or logs.
 Retrieval is like a dance – sometimes steady, sometimes a bit funky.
 It’s all about making your lure look irresistibly real.